- Crime, Deviance, and Social Control

 Dissertation Research: The Spatial-Temporal Dynamics of Neighborhood Contexts of Crime

 In my dissertation research, I examine the relationship between neighborhoods and street crime.
 Previous communities and crime studies demonstrated that various neighborhood contextual factors influence the prevalence of crime such as social disorganization, social control, local institutions, places, and routine activities.
 However, less understood is how the relationship between crime and these neighborhood contextual factors may vary in different types of neighborhoods throughout the entire day.
 To address this unexplored area in the criminological literature, I examine the neighborhood contexts of residential and nonresidential neighborhoods that lead to robberies.
 I also examine how neighborhood contexts of these two types of neighborhoods may dynamically vary across five time periods of day: morning, daytime, evening, night, and late night/early morning.
 I propose a framework that clarifies the relationship between robbery and the aforementioned neighborhood contextual factors by considering the implications of people’s daily routine activities.
 This framework is designed to demonstrate that routine activities can explain the dynamic nature of the relationships between robbery, criminal opportunities, and social control mechanisms.
 By theorizing the dynamic neighborhood contexts, my research aims to better reflect the empirical reality of robbery patterns to achieve greater precision in interpreting neighborhood effects on robbery.
 Doing so, this framework also aims to integrate two major neighborhood and crime theories: social disorganization and routine activity theories.
 Ultimately, the proposed framework advances the existing literature by moving beyond the current static frameworks.
 I am conducting my research in Raleigh and Durham, two major North Carolina cities.
 Although these two cities are neighbors, they are ecologically distinct from one another.
 Such ecological contexts allow me to assess the framework more fully and to conduct comparative analysis using GIS and advanced statistical models.
 The first set of analysis using multilevel models confirms the utility of my framework which addresses the dynamic relationship between robberies, criminal opportunities, and social control.
 The second set of analysis is comparative, which allows me to assess differences in neighborhood contexts of robberies in these two cities.
 The analysis confirms that city-level differences have great implications for the link between robberies and neighborhood contextual factors.
-I am currently working on my dissertation with a plan to defend the dissertation by June 2019.
+I have defended my dissertation in June 2019 and am currently working on turning it into articles for publication.

 Neighborhood Contexts and Anti-LGBTQ Hate Crime